benbradshaww/face_generation/README.md

 * notebooks/:

 ## Results
-I have written the code for WGAN-Gp and StyleGan but I have only trained the WGAN-Gp model.
-This model gave produced the following images during training.
+I have written the code for WGAN-GP and StyleGan but I have only trained the WGAN-GP model.
+This model produced the following images during training.

 ![Alt text](./src/training_images/training_gifs/wgan_gp_training_gif.gif)